Nearata/OptifineCapes/README.md

 > Optifine Capes let you see Optifine donators cape without the needs to install Optifine

+## Archived

+I no longer see the point of this mod

 ## Supported Minecraft Versions

 Latest release and the previous major release